 A Focused Mission

 The upcoming venture aims to expand our understanding of the sun and its influence on space weather.
-Deploying a range of seven observation modules, including electromagnetic field detectors, the spacecraft will focus on the sun's outer layers—namely, the photosphere and chromosphere.
-"This. . .
+Deploying a range of seven observation modules, including electromagnetic field detectors, the spacecraft will focus on the sun’s outer layers—namely, the photosphere and chromosphere.
+“This will furnish real-time insights into solar activity and its implications for space weather,” ISRO stated.